-NextGen is a way for exceptional faculty researchers across the UM System to join forces to help improve health care and quality-of-life in Missouri and beyond.
-Precision health work isn’t limited to laboratories.
-The university is home to public health, extension, business and journalism programs that will play important roles in advancing NextGen team science.
+NextGen unites exceptional faculty researchers across the UM System to join forces to help improve health care and quality of life in Missouri and beyond.
+Precision health work is not limited to laboratories.
+MU is home to public health, extension, business and journalism programs that will play important roles in advancing NextGen team science.
 The resources listed below are available to help faculty identify training and collaboration opportunities within NextGen.
 For additional questions, please contact firstname.lastname@example.org.

 Education and training